-- 1. Review the ## Unreleased changes section in CHANGES.md by checking for consistency in format and, if necessary, refactoring related entries into relevant subsections (e.g. Features, Docs, Bugfixes, Security, etc). - Submit a pull request with these changes.
-You may use the "Update release notes for X.X.X release" template for the pull request title. - 2.
+- 1. Review the ## Unreleased changes section in CHANGES.md by checking for consistency in format and, if necessary, refactoring related entries into relevant subsections (e.g. Features, Docs, Bugfixes, Security, etc).
+Take a look at previous release notes for guidance and try to keep it consistent. - 2.
+Submit a pull request with these changes only and use the "Cleanup release notes for X.X.X release" template for the pull request title. ridgeplot uses the SemVer (MAJOR.MINOR.PATCH) versioning standard.
+You can determine the latest release version by running git describe --tags --abbrev=0 on the master branch.
+Based on this, you can determine the next release version by incrementing the MAJOR, MINOR, or PATCH.
+More on this on the next section.
+For now, just make sure you merge this pull request into the master branch before continuing. - 3.
 Use the bumpversion utility to bump the current version.
 This utility will automatically bump the current version, and issue a relevant commit and git tag.
 E.g.,

 '''

 Bump MAJOR version (e.g., 0.4.2 -> 1.0.0)

 bumpversion major

 Bump MINOR version (e.g., 0.4.2 -> 0.5.0)

 bumpversion minor

 '''